BrianInGermany/BrianInGermany.github.io/_posts/2022-07-17-arterial_flowcharts.markdown

 ## Conclusion
 Standard flowcharts are great, but too egalitarian.
 Use arterial flows to communicate the priority of user journeys and focus on what matters most.

+Check out my [article on Graphviz graphing language](https://thejunkyard.cc/2022/07/09/flowcharts_graphviz.html) to see how I made this flow.